nautobot/nautobot-app-version-control/README.md

 ### Using Docker with Invoke

 A development environment can be easily started up from the root of the project using the following commands:

 - invoke build - Builds Nautobot docker images
 - invoke migrate - Performs database migration operation in Django
 - invoke createsuperuser - Creates a superuser account for the Nautobot application
 - invoke debug - Starts Docker containers for Nautobot, PostgreSQL, Redis, Celery, and the RQ worker in debug mode and attaches their output to the terminal in the foreground.
 You may enter Control-C to stop the containers.

 Additional useful commands for the development environment:

 - invoke start - Starts all Docker containers to run in the background with debug disabled
 - invoke stop - Stops all containers created by invoke start

-## Local Dev & Test Environment

-A local environment based on Docker Compose is available for development and testing as well as a sample dataset to help get started faster with Nautobot & Dolt integration.

 ### Initialize the Local environment

-Run the following commmands to initialize the local environment
+Run the following commmands to initialize the local environment:

 ```
 cp development/creds.example.env development/creds.env
 invoke build
 ```

+From here, you can either [start the local environment with a sample database](#start-the-local-environment-with-a-sample-database) or [start the local environment with an empty database](#start-the-local-environment-with-an-empty-database).

 ### Start the Local environment with a sample database